 222 Dalmarnock Road, Glasgow.
 The Prince of Wales was built in the 1850s and owned by Wine Merchant and Portioner James Maxwell.
 When Mr Maxwell passed away his wife Mary became license holder and sold the pub in the late 1860s.
 William Auchterlonie took over the pub in 1871.
-Mr Auchterlonie was born […]
+Mr Auchterlonie was born in Kinghorn, […]

 35-39 St. Vincent Place, Glasgow.
 G1 2ER.
 Tel: 0141 204 5240.
 Praha.
 2007.